List of Dexter characters: Miguel Prado

-Miguel Prado was a senior Assistant District Attorney, infamous for his harsh enforcement of the law, making him powerful, influential and popular with the regular police and citizens of Miami, and the main antagonist of Season 3 along with George King.
+Miguel Prado is a senior Assistant District Attorney, infamous for his harsh enforcement of the law, making him powerful, influential and popular with the regular police and citizens of Miami, and the main antagonist of season 3 along with George King.
 He has a romantic history with Lt.
 LaGuerta and he comes from a well-connected family, about whom he cares greatly.
 As such, Prado takes it hard when his younger brother Oscar is found dead in the house of a drug-dealer nicknamed "Freebo", and even worse when it is found Oscar was a drug addict to whom Freebo sold and that Oscar was in Freebo's debt.
-Prado even goes as far as to learn the Code from Dexter, and is the third person to witness Dexter in a kill room after his father Harry and Sgt.
+Prado even goes as far as to learn the Code from Dexter, and is the third person to witness Dexter in his kill room after his father Harry and Sgt.
 James Doakes.
-With Dexter's guidance he would go on to kill a mob enforcer.
+With Dexter's guidance, he would go on to kill a mob enforcer.

 Later that same night, without Dexter's knowledge, Prado kills Ellen Wolf, a defense attorney who was trying to ruin his career by claiming some mistakes he made in his cases were "proof" of Prado's claimed "illicit prosecution tactics, which include witness tampering and deliberately ignoring evidence".
-Dexter was disappointed with Miguel's violation of the Code and digs up Wolf's body for the police to find to teach Prado a lesson.
+Dexter is disappointed with Miguel's violation of the Code and digs up Wolf's body for the police to find to teach Prado a lesson.
 Prado seems to have learned his lesson after a talk with Dexter, but Dexter later begins to doubt the authenticity of Miguel's friendship when he learns Miguel used exactly the same language he used in a talk between them in a talk with Rita about trust.
 Dexter's suspicions are confirmed when he examines the shirt Miguel gave him after the murder of Freebo.
 The blood on the shirt is in fact cow blood, and Dexter realizes that Miguel has been manipulating him all along.
 After a game of one-upmanship with regard to Ellen Wolf's murder case, with Miguel threatening to expose Debra Morgan's relationship with the CI Anton and use his position as ADA to make trouble for Dexter, Dexter decides to kill Miguel using the MO (Modus Operandi) of a sought-for killer, just as LaGuerta discovers Miguel killed Ellen.
 When Miguel discovers that LaGuerta is investigating him, he plans to kill her.
 However, Dexter discovers what Miguel is planning, traps him at LaGuerta's house when Prado goes there to kill her, and kills Miguel by garroting him, but not before telling him that he killed his brother.